 There are over 60 active Asbestos Compensation Trusts.
 What trust(s) should you apply to for compensation?
 Tell us about your job and what you worked with and leave the rest to us.
 Because so many of the companies that manufactured and distributed asbestos products in Canada have been bought, sold or merged over the years determining what trusts cover the products which were used is complex.
 We have the knowledge and experience to file your claims quickly with the appropriate trusts.

 We are also aware of trusts that are still in the works.
-For example, Garlock Sealing Technology (GST) has been in the news and TV advertisements over the last number of years while they sought votes of class members (those affected by their products or their lawyers) to have the Trust approved.
-In June of 2017 the plan was approved and the trust finally opened September 17, 2018.
-Bestwall (a division of Georgia Pacific) filed in the fall of 2018 for Chapter 11 protection and it may be years until their Trust is accepting claims.
+Duro Dyne is a trust that is accepting applications in an effort to see how many claims will be advanced to calculate how much money the trust will require.
 The most recent filing is Imerys, the owner of the mine that supplied Johnson & Johnson with talc for use in baby powder, in February of 2019.
 Until the terms and the funding are agreed there is no trust, but there will be at some future point.
 We are monitoring these and other possible trusts.
-During the time between filing for protection and the formation of a trust the statute of limitations does not run.Options for Compensation
+During the time between filing for protection and the formation of a trust the Statute of Limitations does not run.Options for Compensation